towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-10-17-lakehouse-data-management-strategies.markdown

 |![Figure 5: Merge-on-Read - How it works with a series of commits](/assets/images/posts/hudi-mor-how-it-works-illustration.png){: width="100%" }|
 |:-:|
 |<sup>*Figure 5: Merge-on-Read - How it works with a series of commits.*</sup>|<br/><br/>

+Note that internally, *compaction* in Hudi comes out as a special commit on the timeline.

 #### Advantages of MoR